 When extending Nan’s formula to particles of other shapes, the results match well in cone and donut cases but not in helix case.
 In helix case, the Nan’s misoriented results lie under the lower boundaries of the COMSOL results for most the km, kp sets.

-(Plots only with FM boundaries and misoriented, and Nan misoriented)
+(Plots only with FE boundaries and misoriented, and Nan misoriented)

 Next, we plot out the root mean square of absolute error for Nan’s formula for different shaped particle cases.